-Please be reminded that under Federal law, and for the seminary to continue to receive Federal funding such as student loans, no quantity of marijuana is allowed anywhere on campus, including parking lots, student housing, or other seminary buildings.
+Please be reminded that under Federal law, and for the seminary to continue to receive Federal funding such as student loans, no quantity of marijuana, including medically prescribed marijuana, is allowed anywhere on campus, including parking lots, student housing, or other seminary buildings.
 See also Standards of Conduct above.